Pull to refresh

 Marketing first-approved presbyopia drop Vuity

-For 240 years, the solution to presbyopia—the gradual loss of near-vision that affects nearly everyone over 45—has been essentially the same: put lenses in front of your eyes.
-Benjamin Franklin invented bifocals in 1785.
-Today, two billion people worldwide rely on reading glasses.
-On January 29, 2026, the Food and Drug Administration approved YUVEZZI (carbachol and brimonidine tartrate ophthalmic solution), the first dual-agent eye drop for treating this universal condition, marking a pivotal moment in pharmacological presbyopia treatment.
+For 240 years, reading glasses have treated presbyopia—the gradual loss of near vision that affects nearly everyone over 45—unchanged since Benjamin Franklin invented bifocals in 1785.
+Two billion people worldwide still rely on reading glasses today.
+On January 29, 2026, the FDA approved YUVEZZI (carbachol and brimonidine tartrate ophthalmic solution), the first dual-agent eye drop for presbyopia.